Texas 67 SystemsCall for Consultation 214-310-5445Texas 67 Systems insights

 What People Often Miss

-Adding backup internet is not just about adding another connection.
+Adding backup internet is not just about plugging in another connection.
 It also means deciding how failover will work, which services need to stay up, and whether the rest of the network is configured to switch over cleanly when the primary link drops.
+That kind of resilience planning fits the same practical risk-reduction thinking NIST emphasizes in the Cybersecurity Framework.[1]

 Where This Shows Up in Real Jobs